DID YOU KNOW?

 (4) Suicide represents an individual's sense of hopelessness in the face of their problems.
 By reaching out and offering hope, we all have the opportunity to save a life.
 Take a QPR or other suicide prevention training!
 (Find training here)

-Download The Hub's 2-page infographic on suicide in Southwest CT here and our graphic of local suicide resources here.
+The Hub's 2019 infographic on suicide in Southwest CT here

 Inspirational TED Talk by Nancy Lublin about the Crisis Text Line